Quotes And Stories About Perseverance: Inspiration To Keep Going

 A Woman of Perseverance

 The woman known as the "Queen of Comedy" was once considered a failure at performing.
-She left her small town life to go to New York City where she attended the John Murray Anderson School of the Dramatic Arts in New York City.
+She left her small town life in 1926 to go to New York City where she attended the John Murray Anderson School of the Dramatic Arts in New York City.
 She was sent home a few weeks later, deemed a failure.
 Her teachers told her that she was too shy and thus had no talent as a performer.

 She then returned to New York City again and through persistence and perseverance finally obtained a job modeling.
 She became a moderately successful model for Hattie Carnegie who owned an internationally acclaimed dress salon.

-Life was good until a new roadblock was set in her way.
+Life was good until a new boulder was set in her way.
 Lucille Ball became incapacitated by rheumatoid arthritis.
 She returned to her rural home and for three long, hard years she fought to overcome the disease.
 Finally, now with her left leg a little shorter than her right, she again returned to New York to pursue her acting career.
 Her persistence and perseverance paid off as she went from bit parts to starring roles.

 In time she fell madly in love with one of her co-stars and they married.
 But the strain of differing schedules and being apart drove this marriage to the brink of divorce.
 Love won through in the end when, in an attempt to spend more time together and save their marriage, the two created a TV show about a crazy redhead married to a Cuban musician.

 CBS refused to produce the show claiming it would never succeed.
 The couple persevered and formed their own production company.
 "I Love Lucy" began it's successful six year run in October of 1951.
 It immediately became America's favorite TV show.